Summer Camp Information Page

 Which and how many intensive weeks are there to choose from?

 Usually there are 3-4 different weeks to choose from.
-The exact weeks are listed in the info email sent out in April for the intensive week.
+The exact weeks are listed in the info email sent out in spring for the intensive week.

 Can my child attend morning and afternoon sessions in the same week?